 Ready to up your gameplay?
 Consider these poker tournament tips to improve your chances of winning at cash games.

 Once you understand that poker is a game that relies on mental strength and strategy, you’ll want to prepare yourself well before a game or tournament.
-This involves noting some of your common mistakes and getting rid of any distractions that may potentially impact your mental steadiness.
+This involves noting some of your common mistakes and eliminating any distractions that may impact your mental steadiness.